 For Spring 2021, the Backstory Program is a 50-minute streaming package that includes the performance and a comprehensive study guide.
 Enthrall your students with an engaging one man show, fully produced for a virtual medium that features stunning projections and a captivating story.
 Talkbacks with the director and playwright can be scheduled at no additional charge.

-The Backstory Program is an interactive, live, creative history lesson for middle and high school students.
-Actors visit classrooms and other venues to bring historical characters to life.
-Each performance includes a talkback with the actor(s) and our helpful study guide for further classroom exploration.
+Traditionally, the Backstory Program is an interactive, live, creative dive into compelling historical figures stories for middle and high school students.
+Actors visit schools and other venues to bring these stories to life.
+Each performance includes a talkback with the actor and our helpful study guide for further classroom exploration.
 Pre- or post-show sessions with our talented teaching artists can also be arranged.

-Directed by Joann Yarrow
+Written by Kyle Bass | Directed by Joann Yarrow